 FOOD SECURITY PROJECT

-Museums play a massive role in our society as it preserves our history.
-It informs us a lot about our past and allows us to go back and think about it.
-If you turn human experience into a documentary, you get the entire picture of this pandemic.
-So much has to be collected as a group.
-We live differently, allowing us to think and find various methods of doing our job.
+Museums are extremely important in our culture because they preserve our past.
+It provides us with a wealth of information about our history and helps us to reflect on it.
+You can obtain a whole picture of the epidemic if you put the human experience into a documentary.
+There's a lot that has to be collected as a group.
 It also brought together individuals, neighbours and neighbours.
 It has shown us that on the face of the world humankind remains.

-My narrative reflects these sentiments and contributions for the general public by assisting each other, whether it's food, protection supplies, or plain being kind.
-These show our importance as people who have developed the epidemic.
-My community documentary was a garden which provides food to families in need.
-During this uncertain moment, the essence of the positive of other people, not only of themselves, reveals a powerful collective, and we are able to overcome this difficulty.
-Concentrate on the good is the way we may look and continue.
+My story reflects similar feelings and efforts for the greater good by aiding one another, whether it's with food, safety supplies, or simply being kind.
+These demonstrate our significance as people who have been affected by the pandemic.
+My community documentary focused on a garden that gives food to low-income households.
+During this uncertain time, the essence of other people's excellent qualities, not only their own, manifests as a powerful collective, and we are able to conquer this challenge.
+We may continue by concentrating on the good.

-I thought I would be working around a small business, but unfortunately, the place I had in mind didn’t permit me.
+I thought I would be working around a small business, but unfortunately, the place I had in mind would not allow me to document.
 And my time was short; I wasn't able to let myself wait.
-Also, it was hard for me to gain a yes because I didn't know them at all.
-As I don't know it's pretty difficult, let alone distant, my topic to establishing a trust connection.
-Not all individuals have confidence quickly.
-So, I've changed my gear and my other plan has been going.
-This time, I had the honour of working with these fantastical folks for two months, therefore my concept of producing a film with them was presented to them.
+Also, it was hard for me to gain a 'yes' because I didn't know them at all, let alone from a distance, it was difficult for me to get a yes because my theme was creating a trusting relationship.
+So, I've changed my gear I used the opportunity to look at what was at my disposal.
+At the time, I had the honour of working with these fantastical folks who were doing this amazing work of providing for their local community, therefore I approached them for the film.
 And gladly, they accepted my plan and looked forward to seeing the result.

 Music by Peter Rudenko and Xylo-Ziko